LTRData/curl/tests/CI.md

 administrator access to the Azure CI environment.
 Additional admins/group members can be added on request.

-### Appveyor
+### AppVeyor

-Appveyor runs a variety of different Windows builds, with different compilation options.
+AppVeyor runs a variety of different Windows builds, with different compilation options.

-As of November 2021 `@bagder`, `@mback2k`, `@jay`, `@vszakats`, `@dfandrich` and `@danielgustafsson` have administrator access to the Appveyor CI environment.
+As of November 2021 `@bagder`, `@mback2k`, `@jay`, `@vszakats`, `@dfandrich` and `@danielgustafsson` have administrator access to the AppVeyor CI environment.
 Additional admins/group members can be added on request.

 The tests are configured in `appveyor.yml`.